-As a new cross-border e-commerce merchant, these acronyms may seem alien to you.
-However, these are internationally agreed upon terminology known as International Commercial Terms (Incoterms) in international trading.
+As a new cross-border eCommerce merchant, these acronyms may seem alien to you.
+However, these are internationally agreed upon terminology known as International Commercial Terms (Incoterms)1 in international trading.

 So what does DDU and DDP mean, and why are they important for you to know?
-But first, it helps to know what Incoterms mean.
+To figure that out, it helps to know what Incoterms mean.

 First published by the International Chamber of Commerce (ICC), Incoterms help buyers and sellers define the responsibilities and costs for the delivery of goods in a sales contract.

 While these terms are generally used in sea freight, these terms are also adopted into the air freight industry to define the sales contract in various international shipping models.

 Delivered Duty Unpaid (DDU) means that the import duties and taxes are not paid for prior to arriving in the destination country.
 The seller still pays for the other costs related to shipping the goods internationally, such as shipping fees and origin customs clearance.